Chinchilla: Convulsions

 Chinchilla breeders sometimes report seeing their animals have convulsions.
 Typically this happens only irregularly and then only for a few seconds, and not more than a few minutes at the most.
-Convulsions are a symptom that can have many causes, including a brain problem such as hemorrhaging, a vitamin or dietary element deficiency in the diet, or some kind of nervous system injury.
+Convulsions are a symptom that can have many causes, including a brain problem such as hemorrhaging, a vitamin or dietary element deficiency in the diet, low air quality (such as smoke), or some kind of nervous system injury.
 If convulsions are observed after chinchillas mate then it is likely related to a circulatory problem.
 Some chinchillas who are kept in groups have stress convulsions during feeding if they see other chinchillas getting food first.
 Vitamin B, cardiac medication, or a calcium injection may be used to prevent convulsions.

 Infectious diseases

-Listeriosis is not a typical chinchilla disease, but in group housing conditions it can spread as a digestive tract disease in a community.
+Listeriosis can be transmitted to chinchillas by contaminated food or from other infected animals.
+In group housing conditions it can be transmitted from infected chinchillas to the community as a digestive tract disease.
 Pasteurella can be contracted from food and then transmitted among a group of chinchillas.
 Symptoms include apathy, digestive disorder, and fever.
 Pseudomonas aeruginosa infections are widely distributed in nature and can affect chinchillas like many other animals.
 They can cause wide deaths in populations of chinchillas and spontaneous abortion in pregnant chinchillas.

 Respiratory tract infections can be caused by many pathogens, but, regardless of cause, usually result in difficult breathing and a nasal discharge.
 Young chinchilla are more likely to be affected and these infections are unlikely to result in an epidemic, even if transmissible.

 Gastrointestinal disorders are observed as either constipation or diarrhea.
 These are almost always the result of a problem with the diet, but if the diet is optimal, they could be the symptom of an infectious disease.
-Constipation in chinchillas is difficult to observe in groups because it may not be obvious than an animal is not contributing to the population's waste.
+Constipation in chinchillas is difficult to observe in groups because it may not be obvious that an animal is not contributing to the population's waste.
 If it is identified, mild treatments include feeding paraffin to soften the feces.